melissahie/stand-with-ukraine/README.md

-# Stand with Ukraine Social Media assets
+# Stand with Ukraine - Social Media assets

-How to:
+### How to use:
-1. Select which social media asset you need
+1. Select which social media asset you need from the list below
-2. Hit Download link right below the asset, or click on the image
+2. Hit the "Download" link right below the asset, or click on the image
 3. Save the asset into your phone / computer
-4. Use them!
+4. Use them and spread the word!

 ## Facebook Cover Photo
 [Download](https://raw.githubusercontent.com/melissahie/stand-with-ukraine/main/fb-cover.png)